R1c4rdCo5t4/fcul-mei-notes/1sem/TFDis/7-sub-consensus-problems.md

 	- Example: let n=100 processes whose names are made up of eight letters.
 As there are 26 letters in the alphabet, the size of the namespace is N = 26^8 (n << N).
 - Renaming is an agreement abstraction that allows processes to obtain new names in a new name space whose size M is much smaller than N.
 - Initially a process *pi* knows only *n* and *idi* .
 It does not know the initial names of the other processes.
-- • It provides the processes with a single operation `new_name()`, which can be **invoked at most once** by a process and returns its new name.
+- It provides the processes with a single operation *new_name()*, which can be **invoked at most once** by a process and returns its new name.
 - Therefore, **M-renaming** is a **one-shot problem** defined by the following properties:
-	- **R-termination**: the invocation of `new_name()` by a correct process terminates.
+	- **R-termination**: the invocation of *new_name()* by a correct process terminates.
 	- **R-validity**: a new name is an integer in the interval \[1..M].
 	- **R-agreement**: no two processes obtain the same new name.
-	- **R-index-independence**: ∀ i, j, if a process whose index is i obtains the new name v, this process could have obtained the very same new name v if its index had been j.
+	- **R-index-independence**: ∀i, j, if a process whose index is i obtains the new name v, this process could have obtained the very same new name v if its index had been j.

 #### Implementation in *CAMP(n,t)\[t < n/2]*
 - **Lower bound:** M ≥ 2n – 1